ciaranj/connect-auth/README.md

 Changelog
 =========

+ * 0.2.0
- * 0.2.0 - Updated HTTP strategies c/o Robbie Clutton no longer require passwords to be stored in the plain.
+		Updated HTTP strategies c/o Robbie Clutton no longer require passwords to be stored in the plain.
+(Breaking change)
+		Fixed the isAuthenticated mechanism to work with mongodb (Lakin Wecker, Richard Walsh)
+		Realm parameter now ignored in the Authorization header for the OAuth Provider strategy (Wade Simmons)
+ * 0.1.3
- * 0.1.3 - Strategies can now be written that do not require the session middleware.
+		Strategies can now be written that do not require the session middleware.
+ * 0.1.2
- * 0.1.2 - Added in new strategy that allows your authentication strategy to be a custom OAuth provider.
+		Added in new strategy that allows your authentication strategy to be a custom OAuth provider.
+ * 0.1.0
- * 0.1.0 - New simplified configuration (connect idiomatic) of strategies implemented.
+		New simplified configuration (connect idiomatic) of strategies implemented.